quicwg/reliable-stream-reset/draft-ietf-quic-reliable-stream-reset.md

 RESET_STREAM frame.
 These two have the same effect and the behavior of RESET_STREAM frame is unchanged from the behavior described in {{!RFC9000}}.

 When using a RESET_STREAM_AT frame, the initiator MUST guarantee reliable delivery of stream data of at least Reliable Size bytes.
-If STREAM frames containing data up to that byte offset are lost, the initiator MUST retransmit this data, as described in ({{Section 13.3 of RFC9000}}).
+If STREAM frames containing data up to that byte offset are lost, the initiator MUST retransmit this data, as described in {{Section 13.3 of RFC9000}}.
 Data sent beyond that byte offset SHOULD NOT be retransmitted.

 As described in {{Section 3.2 of RFC9000}}, a stream reset signal might be suppressed or withheld, and the same applies to a stream reset signal carried in